II. Epidemiology

 2. ILADS guidelines are considered controversial

-XV.
+XIV.
 Management: Deer Tick Bite

-XVI.
+XV.
 Management: Stage 1 (Early Lyme Disease and Erythema Migrans)

 1. Antibiotic treatment risks Jarisch-Herxheimer Reaction (affects 15% of patients)

-1. Borrelia is a Spirochete with potential for similar reaction to antibiotics as for Syphilis
+1. Borrelia is a Spirochete with potential for similar reaction to Antibiotics as for Syphilis

 2. Manifests as increased Temperature, myalgias and Arthralgias in first 24 hours of treatment